Knowing God (Deuteronomy 6)

 3. Spend time with wife.
 Read the Bible, pray.

 Moses tells us that this is not the way.
-The greatest priority is to know God.
+The most important thing is to know God.
 But don’t just know him intellectually.
 Allow your heart to be engaged.
 Love God with the totality of your being, all the time, in every area of your life, not as an inspirational vitamin that you stick in occasionally.

 Moses seems to anticipate our reaction here.
 I think many of us can see the logic in what he’s saying, and we may even agree that this is a good idea, although we also know we won’t really be able to do this consistently.
 That’s why Moses goes on to say: